awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/troubleshooting-faq.md

 **Question:** *How do I specify a specific Availability Zone for my Elastic Beanstalk application?*

 You can pick specific Availability Zones using the APIs, CLI, Eclipse plugin, or Visual Studio plugin\.
-For instructions about using the AWS Management Console to specify an Availability Zone, see [Auto Scaling group for Your Elastic Beanstalk Environment](using-features.managing.as.md)\.
+For instructions about using the Elastic Beanstalk console to specify an Availability Zone, see [Auto Scaling group for Your Elastic Beanstalk Environment](using-features.managing.as.md)\.

 **Question:** *How do I change my environment's instance type?*